Towards geometric Satake correspondence for Kac-Moody algebras -- Cherkis bow varieties and affine Lie algebras of type $A$: Introduction

 In this paper, we give a provisional construction of the $\mathfrak g_{\mathrm{KM}}$-module structure, assuming several geometric properties of $\cM(\lambda,\mu)$.
 This is a refinement of the conjecture in \cite{2016arXiv160403625B}, as well as its supporting evidence since these geometric properties are technical in nature, and not mysterious unlike the $\mathfrak g_{\mathrm{KM}}$-module structure.
 We then check the properties when $\mathfrak g_{\mathrm{KM}}$ is of affine type $A$, using the identification of relevant Coulomb branches with Cherkis bow varieties proved by Takayama and the author \cite{2016arXiv160602002N}.
+Bow varieties are symplectic reduction, and easier to handle than Coulomb branches.
+We also use Hanany-Witten transition (see \cref{subsec:HWtransition}) at various points.
+It is an isomorphism between two bow varieties.
+This technique is useful by the following reason.
+When a bow variety satisfies a balanced condition (see \cref{subsec:coulomb-branch}), it is isomorphic to Coulomb branch $\cM(\lambda,\mu)$.
+A fixed point component of a balanced bow variety is another bow variety, but it does not necessarily satisfy the balanced condition.
+We then show that it is isomorphic to one with the balanced condition by Hanany-Witten transition.